Jamessks/companies_and_you/README.md

 Ideally for a larger scale project, it would be better if a dedicated search engine was used to handle search requests for http://127.0.0.1:8000/search like Laravel Scout, which is used specifically in laravel projects, or ElasticSearch and many others that are available.

+# Todo

+Dockerize the project and make setup seemless with sail